 - special drink

 You don’t need to offer four or five side dishes to go with whatever you’re throwing on the grill, nor do you need eight varieties of chips and three desserts.
-It’s one thing if you’re hosting a huge potluck with tons of people, but if you’re having a basic BBQ with a handful of friends or family members, there’s no need for everyone to have a ton of different things on their plates.
+It’s one thing if you’re hosting a huge potluck with tons of people, but if you’re having a basic BBQ with a handful of friends or family members, just keep it simple.

 When I refer to a “special drink,” it just means something other than water that’s a little bit fun and festive.
 It could be a signature adult beverage, or a kid-friendly homemade lemonade or fruit punch.
 It’s an easy way to make your BBQ feel special without going overboard and spending tons of money on a huge assortment of beverages.